 - AI insights that can discover data anomalies and rank your channels based on churn probability,

 Machine learning capabilities have the potential to make your team’s life easier.
-With BigQuery, there will be new skills to learn for your staff that are sure to pay off significantly when in comes to data quality.
+With BigQuery, there will be new skills to learn for your staff that are sure to pay off significantly when it comes to data quality.

 Google Analytics 4 and privacy features

-Privacy is a contentious topics in the digital world.
-On the one hand, Users’ privacy should be protected – we all want to freely browse the web without our data sold to companies and governments so we can be treated like marketing assets and political pawns.
+Privacy is a contentious topic in the digital world.
+On the one hand, Users’ privacy should be protected – we all want to freely browse the web without our data being sold to companies and governments so we can be treated like marketing assets and political pawns.
 On the other hand, data is important to inform marketing decisions and help companies grow and serve their ideal customers better.
 With a combination of regulations and companies being proactive, we have guidelines, laws and browser functionalities to stop us abusing privacy.